staturecrane/DOMinator/README.md

 let Component = new noShit;

 ```
-Component.create creates an element on the body (or whatever node you pass into renderHTML), and takes a tag(div, h1, p, etc ...), optional text, and an options object, which defines any HTML attributes you would like on the element.
+**Component.create** creates an element on the body (or whatever node you pass into renderHTML), and takes a tag (div, h1, p, etc ...), text (if making a text node), and an options object, which defines any HTML attributes you would like on the element.
+Your options are rendered as HTML as you write them, so all standard rules apply.

-Component.append adds a child to the element, and Component.appendNth creates a child on the child.
-Component.retreat backs up one child level.
-This allows you to nest your elements in any heirarchy you like.
+**Component.append** adds a sister child to the current element, while **Component.appendNth** creates a child on the current element. **Component.retreat** backs up one element level.
+This allows you to nest elements in any heirarchy, child-parent relationship you like.

 ```javascript